Yesterday I ate an entire bag of potato chips without even noticing.

 Gasp!
 But how could this happen?!
 I certainly didn’t want to eat that many.
 I never would have purposefully let myself do that.

 It was like my mind had left my body.
-Who was this person who had not stopped eating despite all her good intentions?
+Who was this person who had not stopped eating despite all good intentions?
 And how could I stop this from ever happening again when I didn’t even notice it was happening until afterward?

 I was a victim of mindless snacking.